 SYST 2101.
 Cardiovascular System.
 (3.5 Credit Hours)

-The Cardiovascular System is a combination of didactic and case-based instruction that provides a thorough exposure to both the basic science and clinical aspects of cardiovascular disease.
+The Cardiovascular System is a combination of didactic and case-based instruction that provides a thorough exposure to both the foundational and clinical sciences of cardiovascular disease.
+This course is designed to give an overview of the Cardiovascular System focused on the most relevant clinical presentations that will be encountered during the clerkship years, with emphasis on the pathology/pathophysiology, clinical findings, diagnosis and patient management.

 SYST 2103.
 Hematology.
 (2.5 Credit Hours)